obruchez/imdb-stats/README.md

 <img src="https://raw.githubusercontent.com/obruchez/imdb-stats/master/results/minimum-ratings.100.png" width="600">

-And now with 10000 votes or more:
+And now with 10,000 votes or more:

 <img src="https://raw.githubusercontent.com/obruchez/imdb-stats/master/results/minimum-ratings.10000.png" width="600">

+Example: let's say you only have the time to watch 1,500 feature film.
+These are the minimum ratings for various minimum vote counts: